 Grand Anse Beach in Basse-Terre

 Grand Anse Beach is one of Guadeloupe’s most famous and beautiful beaches.
-It is on the northeast coast of Basse-Terre and is well-known for its golden sands, clear water, and shady trees, and the beach extends for 1 km.
+It is on the northeast coast of Basse-Terre and is well-known for its golden sands, clear water, and shady trees.
+The beach extends for 1 km.

 It is an excellent place for swimming, but sometimes it can be rough on windy days.
 You can also rent a kayak to paddle around the mangrove lagoon behind the beach.
-Also, there are restaurants and cafes to taste a meal and relax.
+Also, there are restaurants and cafes where you can taste a meal and relax.

 Guadeloupe Zoo in Basse-Terre